 Do I need a computer?

 Yes.
 For the in-person exam, you must bring your laptop.
 For the online exam, you must have a computer with internet access and a webcam.
+See all software and hardware requirements.

 Can I use a tablet or smartphone?